bedecarroll/blog/content/posts/2013-12-23-the-internet-fishing-trawler-windows-desktop-management-edition.md

 - Brian Madden has posted [his thoughts on the future of of the Windows desktop](http://www.brianmadden.com/blogs/brianmadden/archive/2013/12/16/brian-madden-s-vision-for-future-of-the-microsoft-windows-desktop-boiled-down-to-a-few-simple-bullets.aspx).
-  I don’t think any of these predictions are very bold, they seem pretty obvious to me.
+  I don't think any of these predictions are very bold, they seem pretty obvious to me.
 Perhaps it is earth shattering to the desktop management crew?
 I would have thought the writing would have been seen on the wall for awhile now.

 - Jack Madden over at Brian Madden has [a post on Windows 8.1 Mobile Device Management (MDM)](http://www.brianmadden.com/blogs/jackmadden/archive/2013/12/12/hooray-windows-8-1-s-mdm-management-features-mean-we-can-get-out-of-the-business-of-traditional-desktop-management-right-not-so-fast.aspx).
-  Looks like it won’t enable us to go to the completely unmanaged Windows desktop utopia right now but I’m sure it will get better over time.
+  Looks like it won't enable us to go to the completely unmanaged Windows desktop utopia right now but I'm sure it will get better over time.
   Although I guess Microsoft has to worry about how competent they make it as it could start impacting other BUs long term.